jsch111/2CsmPET/README.md

 The script uses code from the following link: https://github.com/thomasbkahn/step-detect/blob/master/step_detect.py

-The script runs on python 3.8 with the specified extensions.
+The script runs on python 3.8 with the specified extensions, which can be installed with pip, for example.